Getting Started

 Installation

 To add ChartTools to your project, you must first build the ChartTools project.
-Once built, the library can be found under ChartTools\bin\[Debug]|[Release]\.net8.0
+This will generate the dll under ChartTools/bin/[Debug][Release].

 Visual Studio: Right-click on your project from the solution explorer and select "Add Project References...".
-Click on "Browse" and select ChartTools.dll
+Click on "Browse" and select ChartTools.dll that was generated.
+If the dll file is moved, also move ChartTools.xml to the new directory for XML documentation.

 Supported file formats

 ChartTools supports the parsing of .chart and .ini files, with .mid parsing in the works.
-Unless written as .chart
+Unless written as .chart, the term "chart" refers to songs supported by ChartTools regardless of the file format.

 Working with charts